RSE-Sheffield/RSE-Sheffield.github.io/_events/workshop-2023-06-26-bioinformatics.md

 ---
-title: "Unix Shell Fundamentals"
+title: "Introduction to the Command Line for Bioinformatics"
 category: workshop
 tags: unix shell
 permalink: /training/workshop/2023-06-26-bioinformatics
 date: 2023-06-26
 end-date: 2023-06-26
-from: "10:00"
+from: "09:30"
-to: "16030"
+to: "16:30"
-location: "In person, venue tbc"
+location: "The Diamond - Workroom 2"
 speaker: "Mark Dunning"
 social_image:
 ---